florian-h05/linux_openhab-misc/_openhab/README.md

 When using the [``openHAB DoorBird Binding``](https://www.openhab.org/addons/bindings/doorbird/#doorbird-binding), you have to allow the broadcast traffic for event monitoring:
 * ```shell
-  sudo ufw allow from <ip-of-your-doorbird> to any port 6524 proto udp comment DoorBird_EventMonitoring
+  sudo ufw allow from <ip-of-your-doorbird> to any port 6524 proto udp comment 'openHAB - DoorBird Event Monitoring'
   ```

 ### IMPORTANT: ufw can block broadcast from Yamaha Amplifiers